tpm2-software/tpm2-tools/man/tpm2_nvwrite.1.md

 # DESCRIPTION

 **tpm2_nvwrite**(1) - Write data specified via _FILE_ to a Non-Volatile (NV) index.
 If _FILE_ is not specified, it defaults to stdin.
-The index can be specified as raw handle or an offset value to the nv handle range "TPM2_HR_NV_INDEX".
+The index is specified as an argument and can be a raw handle or an offset value to the nv handle range "TPM2_HR_NV_INDEX".

 # OPTIONS

+  * **ARGUMENT**=_NUMBER_

+    Specify the NV index to write to as an offset to the starting NV index range or an absolute index value.
+    Example: tpm2_nvwrite 1 is same as tpm2_nvwrite 0x01000001

   * **-i**, **\--input**=_FILE_: